directory-pipeline

 Quick start

-Calibrate once, run many.
-The first three commands are a one-time step per collection type: --select-pages opens a browser UI where you pick 4–10 representative pages; --generate-prompts has Gemini analyze them and write tailored OCR and extraction prompts.
-For any additional volume in the same series, point to the relevant NER prompt, and skip calibration entirely:
+Calibrate once, run many. pipeline calibrate is a one-time step per collection type: it opens a browser UI where you pick 4–10 representative pages, then has Gemini analyze them and write tailored OCR and extraction prompts.
+For any additional volume in the same series, point to the first volume’s NER prompt and skip calibration entirely:

 --ner-prompt output/ldpd_11290437_000/ner_prompt.md